@clickstreamhq/sdk

 uninstallClickstreamPixel(id?)

-Removes the script tag by id.
+Removes the script tag by id and returns true when a tag was removed, false otherwise.
 This is mainly useful in tests, previews, and single-page demos that mount/unmount complete app shells.
+Removing the tag does not unload an already-running tracker.

 uninstallClickstreamPixel();